webfactory/baton/README.md

 ## Roadmap

-Right now private repositories are only supported for projects hosted on GitHub or Kiln using OAuth tokens for authentication.
+Right now private repositories are only supported for projects hosted on GitHub, accessible through a GitHub personal access token.
 A more general approach would be to use ssh URLs for importing repositories and pass an authorized ssh identity to the VCS.

 ## Contributing